easypanel-io/website/docs/05-templates/changedetection/index.md

 ## Description

-changedetection.io is a website change detection, notification, and restock alert system.
-It allows users to monitor website pages for changes, such as price updates or restock notifications.
-The app supports various notification formats and offers features like PDF text support, JSON and XML monitoring, and extensive text triggers.
-It is loved by smart-shoppers, data-journalists, research engineers, data-scientists, security researchers, and more.
-The app is fully open-source and relies on and financially supports the libraries it builds on.
-It offers an easy subscription plan for $8.99/month with 5,000 URL watches included.
-The app can be used for a wide range of use cases, including monitoring pricing changes, tracking PDF file changes, detecting changes in JSON API responses, monitoring HTML source code for unexpected changes, and more.
-It also supports notifications via various channels like Discord, Email, Slack, Telegram, and API calls.
-The app can be installed using Docker, Python Pip, or as a standalone Windows application.
-It also provides proxy configuration options and supports Raspberry Pi and ARM devices.
-Commercial support is available for organizations that require it.
+Changedetection.io is an intelligent tool designed to monitor changes on websites.
+It is perfect for smart shoppers, data journalists, research engineers, data scientists, security researchers, and more.
+The app allows you to watch up to 5,000 URLs and supports over 85 notification formats.
+It is capable of monitoring simple changes on a website, like price alterations or restock notifications, to deep inspections such as PDF text changes, JSON and XML monitoring, and extensive text triggers.
+The app also features intelligent product restock detection, making it easier for you to keep track of product availability.
+Additionally, it can perform interactive browser steps such as filling in text boxes, clicking buttons, and setting up your change detection scenario.
+With Changedetection.io, you can live your data life proactively, receiving notifications straight away when changes occur on your watched websites.

 ## Benefits

-- Monitor Website Changes: Detect and monitor changes in website content, such as pricing updates, restock notifications, and more.
-- Flexible Notification Formats: Receive notifications via Discord, Email, Slack, Telegram, API calls, and more.
-Supports 85+ notification formats.
-- Extensive Monitoring Features: Monitor PDF files, JSON API responses, HTML source code, and more.
-Use filters and selectors to target specific elements.
-- Open-Source and Community-Driven: The app is fully open-source and relies on and financially supports the libraries it builds on.
-It is developed with the help of the open-source community.
-- Easy Subscription Plan: Subscribe to the app for $8.99/month and get 5,000 URL watches included.
-Cancel anytime.
+- Real-Time Website Change Detection: Stay ahead of the curve by receiving instant notifications when a website you're monitoring undergoes changes.
+This is particularly useful for tracking price changes, restock notifications, and more.
+- Intelligent Product Restock Detection: Never miss out on a restock again.
+Our intelligent product restock detection feature alerts you the moment a product is back in stock.
+- Extensive Text Triggers: Our app allows you to set up extensive text triggers, enabling you to receive notifications based on specific changes in the text content of a website.
+- Affordable Subscription: For just $8.99 per month, you can monitor up to 5,000 URLs.
+This is half the price of other website change monitoring services, making it a cost-effective solution.

 ## Features

-- Website Change Monitoring: Monitor website pages for changes, such as price updates, restock notifications, and more.
-- PDF Text Support: Monitor and track changes in PDF files.
-Detect when a PDF file has text changes.
+- PDF Text Support: Our app supports PDF text monitoring, allowing you to track and receive notifications when a PDF file undergoes text changes.
-- JSON and XML Monitoring: Detect and monitor changes in JSON and XML API responses.
-Trigger notifications based on text changes.
+- JSON and XML Monitoring: Stay updated with changes in JSON and XML data on websites.
+This feature is particularly useful for developers and data scientists.
-- Extensive Text Triggers: Use text triggers to monitor specific changes in website content.
-Trigger notifications based on specific words, lines, or characters.
-- Flexible Notification Channels: Receive notifications via Discord, Email, Slack, Telegram, API calls, and more.
-Supports 85+ notification formats.
-- Visual Selector Tool: Target specific parts of a webpage using the Visual Selector tool.
-Easily monitor complex JSON with JSONPath or jq.
+- Visual Selector Tool: Target specific parts of a webpage for monitoring using our Visual Selector tool.
+This feature allows you to focus on the content you're most interested in.
-- Browser Steps Configuration: Perform interactive browser steps before performing change detection.
-Fill in text boxes, click buttons, and more.
+- Interactive Browser Steps: Set up your change detection scenario by performing interactive browser steps such as filling in text boxes, clicking buttons, and more.
-- Proxy Configuration: Configure proxies for website monitoring.
-Supports Bright Data global proxy services.
-- Raspberry Pi and ARM Support: Supports Raspberry Pi and ARM devices.
-Install and run the app on these devices.
-- Commercial Support: Commercial support is available for organizations that require assistance with the app.
+- 85+ Notification Formats Supported: Receive notifications in a format that suits you.
+Our app supports over 85 notification formats, including Discord, Email, Slack, Telegram, API calls, and many more.

 ## Links